Routing and Transports

 Data, within modern applications, routinely flows over complex, multi-hop, multi-protocol routes before reaching its end destination.
 It’s common for application layer requests and data to move across network boundaries, beyond data centers, via shared or public networks, through queues and caches, from gateways and brokers to reach remote services and other distributed parts of an application.

-For example, most TLS implementations are coupled the underlying TCP connection.
-If your application’s data and requests travel over two TCP connection hops
+For example, most TLS implementations are tightly coupled with the underlying TCP connection.
+If your application's data and requests travel over two TCP connection hops TCP -> TCP

 or BLE -> TCP